 The notes of all chords can be determined from its corresponding major scale based on the root of the chord and numeric formula.

 The notes for C7b9 are:

 C E G Bb Db

-These are the 1 3 5 b7 b9 scale degrees of the parent C major scale.
+The chord tones are the 1 3 5 b7 b9 scale degrees of the parent C Major Scale .

-A flat nine chord can be created by raising the root of a seventh chords one fret.
+A seven flat nine chord can be created by raising the root of a seventh chord one fret.

-Although you can play any chord with any finger as long as it's your, the recommended fingering for C7b9 is:
+Although you can play any chord with any finger — as long as it's yours, the recommended fingering for C7b9 is:

 0 2 0 3

 Here are a few alternate fingerings for today’s C7b9 chord depending on the context the chord is being used.